barbatus/typescript/README.md

 }
 ````

-> "Default" means that these options are preset internally, so you don't need to specify them in the `tsconfig`.
-You may want though to add `tsconfig` to fix your IDE's TypeScript plugin.
+> Worth mentioning that these options are preset internally, which means `tsconfig.json` is not required.
+At the same time, you'll likely need it for your IDE.

 ## Typings